erickveg/CSE130_BYUI/DataStructuresTutorial/3_trees.md

         print_n_numbers(n-1) # smaller problem
  ```

-Notice that adding a simple if/else statement could be enought to stablish a base case where recursion will stop, in this case, if n is less than 0.
-And we already have stablished a smaller problem, each the function is called n is reduced by 1 to reach the base case.
+Notice that adding a simple if/else statement could be enought to stablish a base case for recursion to stop, in this case, if n is less than 0.
+We already have stablished a smaller problem because each time the function is called, n is reduced by 1 to reach the base case.

-We will use recursion in the next examples to implement some functions that will help us undertand how trees work in a deeper way.
+We will use recursion in the next examples to implement some functions that will help us understand how trees work in a deeper way.

 ## Trees in Python
-There is a way to implement trees in Python using third party libraries, but in this guide we will implement trees using classes and function for education purposes.
+There is a way to implement trees in Python using third-party libraries, but in this guide, we will implement trees using classes and functions for education purposes.

 To implement a simple Binary Search Tree in Python we need to create a Node class first.